icopy-site/awesome/docs/awesome/GoBooks.md

 Dive into key topics in network architecture and Go, such as data serialization, application level protocols, character sets and encodings.
 This book covers network architecture and gives an overview of the Go language as a primer, covering the latest Go release.

-Beyond the fundamentals, Network Programming with Go covers key networking and security issues such as HTTP and HTTPS, templates, remote procedure call (https://github.com/dariubs/GoBooks/blob/master/RPC), web sockets including HTML5 web sockets, and more.
+Beyond the fundamentals, Network Programming with Go covers key networking and security issues such as HTTP and HTTPS, templates, remote procedure call (RPC), web sockets including HTML5 web sockets, and more.

 ### [Mastering Concurrency in Go](http://shop.oreilly.com/product/9781783983483.do)